kgminer/Hold-The-Line/sprint1/architecture.md

 # Resource Management

-There are no scarse resources in this project.
+There are no scarce resources in this project.
 Therefore, there is no need for resource management.

 # Security